-Every year I spend over 1,000 hours reading, discovering, analyzing, and testing strategies you can use to get the most out of your body, mind, and spirit.
+Every year I spend over 1,000 hours reading, discovering, testing, and analyzing strategies that you can use to get the most out of your mind, body, and spirit.

 I Approach Biohacking Differently

 I design plans uniquely tailored to upgrading your life as a high-achiever.
-Elevating your mental & physical performance one percent every day will make you an Outliyr in no time.
+Elevating your mental & physical performance one percent every day will quickly make you an Outliyr.

 I combine time-tested ancestral wisdom with the latest clinical research to deliver actionable insights that are decades ahead of conventional wisdom.

-I don’t give blind recommendations.
-I research, rigorously test, and carefully curate anything I endorse.
+I curate my recommendations carefully.
+I research and rigorously test all endorsements.
 I turn down everything I don’t completely stand by.

-Taking this approach frees up precious time for the rest of life.Resilient humans overcome challenges with ease.
-They experience more of life.
-Their existence becomes free of limits and more enjoyable.
-Click To Tweet
+Taking this approach frees up precious time, energy, and mental bandwidth.Resilient humans overcome challenges with ease.
+Experiencing more of life's fruits.
+Joyful and free of limits. #outliyr Click To Tweet

 Whether playing sports with friends, crushing a presentation, or thriving in an arctic tundra for days on end — I want to perform my best anytime, anywhere.

-I launched this site for you to shortcut 10,000-hour mastery.
+I launched this site for you to shortcut the “10,000-hour” mastery process.
 Learn from my trials, tribulations, and N=1 experiments.
 Track, hack, and self-optimize your way to superhuman performance.

 - Therapies & protocols